intersystems-community/icm-sam-1/README.md

 - Have the InterSystems Cloud Manager (ICM) container
   - please tune accordingly the ```env-config.sh``` script

-- Alls variables declaration are in the script ```env-config.sh```.
+- All variables declaration are in the script ```env-config.sh```.
 Make sure to use containers and credentials in accordance to your environment.
 The configuration variables deal with
   - the ICM container tag name
   - SAM credentials and
   - a timeout